mozilla-metrics/bagheera/README.md

 The jar file is then located under `target`.

 ### Running an instance ###
-TODO: Make sure your Kafka and Zookeeper servers are running first (see Kafka documentation)
+**Make sure your Kafka and Zookeeper servers are running first (see Kafka documentation)**

-In order to run bagheera on another machine you will probably want to use the _dist_ assembly like so: need to deploy the following to your deployment target which I'll call `BAGHEERA_HOME`.
+In order to run bagheera on another machine you will probably want to use the _dist_ assembly like so:

 `mvn assembly:assembly`